 The Pakistan – China border crossing at Khunjerab Pass is relatively straightforward, provided you’re carrying a visa and a healthy dose of patience.
 It’s also absolutely gorgeous, and definitely worth the trek if you’re heading to China.
-Below you can find our guide on crossing the Pakistan – China border at Khunjerab Pass.
+Below you can find my guide on crossing the Pakistan – China border at Khunjerab Pass.

 Before you go to the Khunjerab Pass

 Perhaps a bit obvious, but make sure you have your Chinese (or Pakistan) visa in hand before trying to cross the border!
 Most people can get an evisa for Pakistan nowadays.
 Getting a visa for China is a bit more tricky, so make sure to do your research about getting a Chinese visa before heading to Khunjerab Pass.

 For more information on traveling up the Karakoram Highway towards the China border, check out this great Karakoram Highway guide from Against the Compass.
 If you’re just visiting Khunjerab Pass, you don’t need a visa.

 Getting to Sost